NextronSystems/thor-manual/core/index.rst

 Fundamentals
 ============

-In this chapter we will go over the fundamentals of THOR.
+This chapter covers the fundamentals of THOR.
+It includes licensing, compatibility with supported operating systems, updating THOR and its signatures, and other general information.

-This also includes licensing, compatibility with certain operating systems, updating THOR and its signatures, as well as general information.
-The aim of this manual is to give you all the information needed to use THOR to its full extend.
+The aim of this manual is to give you the information needed to use THOR effectively.

 .. toctree::
     :caption: Contents